-Burger & Lobster wins fans for its simple, high-quality and great-value offering – a prime burger, half-lobster or lobster roll, with salad and chips, for £20.
+Burger & Lobster wins fans for its simple, high-quality and great-value offerings of prime burgers, wild life lobsters or lobster rolls, with salad and chips.
 The bijou Mayfair original was promptly packed out, and its resolutely first-come first-served policy saw huge queues forming.
 So this Soho behemoth was swiftly opened to soak up the lobster-loving overflow.
 This smart flagship branch boasts a huge, lively dining room and lightning-quick service, meaning it easily accommodates bookings and walk-ins alike.
 Still, queues at peak times are inevitable for spontaneous types.
-But there are branches from Farringdon to Fitzrovia.
+The latest one is West India Quay.

 100 best restaurants in London: 40-31

 When to go: When you want a kick-ass modern Indian meal in retro Raj-era surrounds.